 Eto’o had a reputation for being a man for the big occasion.
 It is confusing, then, as to why he is rarely heralded as one of the greatest forwards of recent memory.
 Perhaps, it is because of his unfashionable introduction to first-team football.
 He signed on youth terms for Real Madrid in 1996 from Kadji Sports Academy, who are based in his city of birth and Cameroon’s capital, Douala.

-He was only allowed to train with Real Madrid B, because he was aged under 18 at the time.
+At the time he was only allowed to train with Real Madrid B because he was under 18.
 They were relegated to Spain’s third tier, the Segunda Division B, where non-European players are not allowed.

-The Cameroonian joined Leganes for the 1997-98 season, and made 30 appearances.
+The Cameroonian joined Leganes for the 1997-98 season and made 30 appearances.
 He only scored four goals, though, and did not earn a permanent move to Butarque.
-He instead moved to Espanyol during the following campaign, but he failed to make a first-team appearance.
+Instead, he moved to Espanyol during the following campaign, but failed to make a first-team appearance.

 Nobody could have predicted Los Bermellones’ success.
 They finished third in the 2000-01 edition of La Liga, only nine points behind the champions and Eto’o’s former club, Real Madrid.
 Playing in the Champions League for the first time in the club’s history hampered their league form, but they won the 2002-03 Copa del Rey, beating Recreativo de Huelva 3-0 in the final; Eto’o scored a late brace to seal the game.